 Building Types.
-Campus buildings, while not being the primary focus in this article, would normally include residence halls, lecture halls, maintenance and office buildings, infirmaries,
+Campus buildings, while not being the primary focus in this article, would normally include residence halls, lecture halls, maintenance and office buildings, infirmaries, research facilities, gymnasia, and libraries, to name a few.

 Buildings are reference points for the open spaces surrounding or contiguous to them.
 Building function influences building design and construction.
 We therefore expect to better understand how open campus areas complement the buildings they surround.
 A common example is the security-related design of restricted fire lanes contiguous to buildings.